MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/tables/bufferedTable/README.md

     # ...
     options = list(
-        paging = TRUE, # whether to split the table over multiple "pages" searching = TRUE, # whether to show the table search input [TRUE] )
+        paging = TRUE, # whether to split the table over multiple "pages" pageLength = 10, # the starting length of a single page lengthChange = TRUE, # allow user to change the length of a page lengthMenu = c(10, 25, 50, 100), # the page lengths offered in the menu searching = TRUE, # whether to show the table search input [TRUE] )
 )
 ```

+Not all of the more complex DataTables options will
+work well with Shiny. stick to the options listed above
+or be prepared for possible troubleshooting.
+See [this page](https://rstudio.github.io/DT/options.html) for expanded information.

 ### Handling row selections